juande-jaime-alcantara/A-note-on-exact-and-matheuristic-approaches-to-the-Optimal-Set-of-Bucket-Orders-Problem/README.md

 <p>If you use this material, please cite:</p>

 <pre><code>@article{aledo2026exact,
-  title   = {Exact and matheuristic approaches for the Optimal Set of Bucket Orders Problem}, author  = {Aledo, Juan A. and Dom{\'i}nguez, Concepci{\'o}n and Jaime-Alc{\'a}ntara, Juan de Dios and Landete, Mercedes}, journal = {Preprint}, year    = {2026}
+  title   = {A note on exact and matheuristic approaches to the Optimal Set of Bucket Orders Problem}, author  = {Aledo, Juan A. and Dom{\'i}nguez, Concepci{\'o}n and Jaime-Alc{\'a}ntara, Juan de Dios and Landete, Mercedes}, journal = {Preprint}, year    = {2026}